 Submissions should not exceed 25 formatted pages, exclusive of footnotes.
 Although there is no minimum length—and thus brief pieces may be submitted in pursuit of the James Baker Hughes Prize—authors should consider shorter works for publication in Sidebar, submission guidelines for which can may be found here: Sidebar Submission Guidelines.

-Only manuscripts written by student will be considered for the James Baker Hughes Prize.
+Only manuscripts written by non-University of Houston law students will be considered for the James Baker Hughes Prize.

 Student-authors may request expedited review of their James Baker Hughes submissions.
-Requests for expedited review may be emailed to the Journal’s Chief Casenotes and Comments Editor at firstname.lastname@example.org, with the words “Expedited Request” in the subject line.
+Requests for expedited review may be emailed to the Journal’s Chief Articles Editor at email@example.com, with the words “Expedited Request” in the subject line.
 When emailing to request expedited review, please indicate the date by which a response is needed and the preferred method of contact.

-All questions regarding the James Baker Hughes Prize or its submission procedures should be directed to the Journal’s Chief Casenotes and Comments Editor at email@example.com.
+All questions regarding the James Baker Hughes Prize or its submission procedures should be directed to the Journal’s Chief Articles Editor at firstname.lastname@example.org.